hragsarkissian/vue-components/README.md

 # vue-components
-The "List of Vue Dynamic Components Showcase" project aims to demonstrate expertise in Vue.js by presenting a curated collection of Vue components in a code showcase format.
+The "Vue Components" project aims to demonstrate expertise in Vue.js by presenting a curated collection of Vue components in a code showcase format.
 This showcase provides an opportunity to explore the implementation details of various Vue components,functionality, and usage.

 #Styling